your-tools/tsrc/docs/ref/formats.md

 # Configuration files formats

-Unless otherwise noted, all configuration files use [YAML](http://www.yaml.org/) syntax
+Unless otherwise noted, all configuration files use [YAML](http://www.yaml.org/) syntax.

 ## Manifest format

-The manifest is always parsed as a dictionary .
+The manifest is always parsed as a dictionary.

 ### Top fields

-* `repos` (required): list of repos to clone
+* `repos` (required): list of repositories to clone

 * `gitlab.url` (optional): HTTP URL of the GitLab instance